|Monday||8:30 AM - 7:00 PM|

 The most common cause of headaches can relate to neck complications.
-From spending excessive time looking down at a laptop, desktop, iPad, and even from constant texting, an incorrect posture for extended periods of time can begin to place pressure on the neck and upper back leading to problems that could cause headaches.
-The majority of these type of headaches occurs as a result of tightness between the shoulder blades, which in turn causes the muscles on the top of the shoulders to also tighten and radiate pain into the head.
+From spending excessive time looking down at a laptop, desktop, iPad, and even from constant texting, an incorrect posture for extended periods of time can begin to place pressure on the neck and upper back, leading to problems that could cause headaches.
+The majority of these type of headaches occurs as a result of tightness between the shoulder blades, which in turn causes the muscles on the top of the shoulders to also tighten and radiating pain into the head.

-If the source of the headaches is related to a complication of the cervical spine or other region of the spine and muscles, chiropractic care, such as chiropractic adjustments, manual manipulation, and physical therapy, can be a good treatment option.
+If the source of the headaches is related to a complication of the cervical spine or another region of the spine and muscles, chiropractic care, such as chiropractic adjustments, manual manipulation, and physical therapy, can be a good treatment option.
 Also, a chiropractor may often follow up chiropractic treatment with a series of exercises in order to improve posture as well as offering advice for future lifestyle improvements to avoid further complications.

 Many structures changes, and sense pain, particularly tension in muscles.
-However, the brain itself has no pain and also you have a headache as the surrounding tissues report their discomfort.
+However, the brain itself has no pain, and also you have a headache as the surrounding tissues report their discomfort.

-Headache pain from tension headaches comes on gradually, and after that clears up in a number of hours.
+Headache pain from tension headaches comes on gradually, and after that, clears up in a number of hours.
 Just in case your tension headaches are severe or occur, you should see your doctor.
 Most headaches are just a part of life and no cause for concern.

 Should you experience a cluster headache, the pain certainly will occur, and that’s sharp concentrate behind one eye.
 Headache experts attribute these headaches that are sudden and problems using a part of your brain called the hypothalamus.

-More than 60 million American adults report experiencing a migraine, and they affect women in a rate 3 times higher than men.1 Most people with migraines experience their first migraine as an adult, but children and teenagers can fall victim to them, too.
+More than 60 million American adults report experiencing a migraine, and they affect women at a rate 3 times higher than men.1 Most people with migraines experience their first migraine as an adult, but children and teenagers can fall victim to them, too.

-About 20% of people with migraines experience an aura lasting 15 to 20 minutes in front of the onset of the actual migraine.1,2 The most common aura is visual where people experience blind spots, flashing lights, and glowing zigzagging forms.
-Auras involve other senses, such as for example a tingling feeling or numbness.
+About 20% of people with migraines experience an aura lasting 15 to 20 minutes in front of the onset of the actual migraine.1,2 The most common aura is visual, where people experience blind spots, flashing lights, and glowing zigzagging forms.
+Auras involve other senses, such as example a tingling feeling or numbness.
 They confuse the migraine victim and may affect speech.